 Imagine you are one of the characters in the story - either Michael or Mr Crane.
-How would you describe your thoughts and feelings during the crucial moments?
+How would you describe your thoughts and

 What emotions and thoughts might have gone through Michael's mind when he realized he couldn't move or make a sound?